 POLIS offers a rich menu of seminars covering a very wide range of topics.
 You are strongly encouraged to regularly attend those that are directly relevant to your own research.
 But it is also good academic practice to learn about other scholarly areas, and the seminars provide an excellent opportunity to do this.
-The Departmental Seminar, for example, provides a good way to learn more about research conducted across the department, meet academics beyond your field and connect with postdocs and other researchers.

 Listings for seminar programmes, including those of all Centres associated with POLIS are available on the POLIS website.
 Please check the timetables for seminars, as the scheduling information listed in this document may change.
 The details can be found at: